Marketing and Fundraising Internship, Ghana

 Communication

-You will be able to use your current mobile phone in Ghana if you enable international roaming before you leave home.
-A cheaper alternative is to buy a local SIM card if your phone is unlocked for international carriers.
+Both lodging options offer Wifi access, so you can stay connected while at your accommodation.
+For full-time network access, you can use your current mobile phone plan in Ghana if you enable international roaming or a cheaper alternative is to buy a local SIM card, if your phone is unlocked for international carriers.
 You can go to most neighborhood shops with your passport to buy a local SIM card along with airtime and/or a data bundle.

 Meals